 One of the costliest factors of operating any extraction business lies in solvent recycling.
 Depending on the choice of solvent used by a producer, solvent loss could result in just hundreds of dollars; however, other solvents can result in thousands of dollars lost PER DAY.
 This makes solvent recycling a critical factor for any producer.
-In this article, we examine solvent recycling with the two most prevalent extraction solvents in the industrial hemp and cannabis extraction industry to determine which of the two is the smartest option in terms of a very impactive cost driver for producers.
+In this article, we examine solvent recycling with the two most prevalent extraction solvents in the industrial hemp extraction industry to determine which of the two is the smartest option in terms of a very impactive cost driver for producers.

 How Many Times Can Solvent Recycling Be Performed With Ethanol?